 “Food studies show that vegetables are important for reducing cognitive decline,” Morris said, “but green leafy vegetables show up in research as particularly protective, so we recommend people eat things like spinach, kale, collards, or romaine at least six times a week.”
 Try adding them to your smoothies, mixing with sauces, or eating them with your eggs if you’re looking for ways to get some extra greens in.

 Walnuts, the kind of nut that looks like a little brain in itself, contains high levels of antioxidants, vitamins and minerals to improve mental alertness and can help protect the brain from degeneration and cognitive decline.
-Walnuts are especially good for the brain in part due to their high amounts of alpha-linolenic acid.
+Walnuts are an especially good memory boosting food in part due to their high amounts of alpha-linolenic acid.
 This type of acid is a plant-based omega-3 fatty acid, which has been linked to brain and heart health.
 Similar to berries, walnuts make a great snacking choice.

-Avocados have long been touted as a superfood for good reason.
+Avocados have long been touted as a superfood for good reason, but did you know they were one of the best memory boosting foods?
 They’re filled with nutrients, minerals, vitamins B, C, and E, and healthy monounsaturated fats that help promote blood flow and aim to reduce blood pressure, one factor that’s linked with cognitive decline.
 Try adding a quarter of an avocado a day into your diet.